 At Scarf Room we are delighted to have sourced our new collection of women’s cashmere shawls, each one with this important hallmark.
 We also feel that we are helping to maintain an important and beautiful craft skill.
 It goes some way to supporting the livelihood and quality of life for people who depend on the Chyangra pashmina industry in Nepal.

-We love each one of our new women’s cashmere scarves and believe that each cashmere scarf is a premium product at a price which reflects its beauty and quality.
-We have selected what we think is a beautiful palette of colours – each colour sings and every scarf looks and feels special.
+We love our new cashmere scarf UK collection and believe that each cashmere scarf is a premium product at a price which reflects its beauty and quality.
+The range comes in a beautiful palette of colours – each colour sings and every scarf looks and feels special.
 Each cashmere scarf has also been spun to a beautifully dense fine knit so feels as light as a feather and is deliciously soft against the skin.

 They are versatile too.
 One of our pure cashmere pashminas would look striking as a beautiful accessory over simple tailored separates during the day or elegant evening wear at night.
-The following image shows the Cashmere Chyangra Pashmina Wool Shawl Wrap Scarf in a gorgeous baby pink:
+The following image shows the Cashmere Scarf in a gorgeous baby pink:

 It would also be the perfect bridal or bridesmaid’s pashmina or a pashmina for a wedding guest.
-This is the Cashmere Chyangra Pashmina Wool Shawl Wrap Scarf in a delicious cream:
+This is the Cashmere Scarf in a delicious cream:

 Remember if you need any further information about our new cashmere scarves or any of the other cashmere products in our collection or need assistance in choosing it as a gift, please call us on 01253 733870.

-And don’t forget to take a look at our blog “How to Tie a Silk Scarf” for some ideas for scarf-tying.
+And don’t forget to take a look at our blog “How to Tie a Pashmina” for some ideas for scarf-tying.